Explainer · Ownership & Wait Times

 That lines up with what the numbers above show.
 A trust is still a genuinely useful tool — for shared possession, for passing items to heirs, for avoiding probate — but approval speed is no longer one of its selling points.

-For the broader picture on why NFA waits are what they are right now, see our latest queue report.
+For the broader picture on why NFA waits are what they are right now, see The Break Held, and Trusts Followed.

 Frequently Asked Questions